-Notes To The Financial Statements
+Notes To The Financial Statements For the Years Ended December 31, 2024 and 2023

 15. Asset Retirement Obligation

 The Regional District is responsible for post closure monitoring on two landfills, with the Sechelt landfill still in operations with an anticipated closure of 2030.
 The District is also responsible for the removal and disposal of asbestos at district owned buildings, and other environmentally hazardous materials such as fuel tanks.
 The Regional District recognizes a liability for the asset retirement obligation and a corresponding amount has been capitalized as an asset retirement cost and added to the carrying value of the tangible capital asset.
 The asset retirement cost is amortized on a straight-line basis over the useful life of the tangible capital asset.